gcharang/komodo-wiki/Installing-Komodo-Manually.md

 tar -czvf ~/wallet_backup_21May2017.dat.tgz ~/wallet_backup_21May2017.dat
 ```

-# Installing Komodo on OSx
+# Installing Komodo on OSX

 ### Requirements
 Packages are installed through homebrew, make sure to install it: